Skip to main content

 What:

-The L.I.F.E.
-Line (Livelihood, Invest, Future, Empower) is a sewing project that improves the lives of a special group of women and children in Kenya.
+The LIFE Line is a sewing project that improves the lives of a special group of women and children in Kenya.
 The group is called Malaika Mums and this sustainable program provides the opportunity for these women to earn an income for their families, support an education for their children, and create products that improve the environment.

 Why: